-Sanford Heisler, LLP steadfastly protects the rights of those who have been subjected to discrimination in violation of federal laws like Title VII of the 1964 Civil Rights Act, as amended, and Section 1981 of the Reconstruction Era Civil Rights Act; state laws like the New York State Human Rights Law and the California Fair Employment and Housing Act; and local laws like the New York City Human Rights Law and the D.C.
+Sanford Heisler Sharp, LLP steadfastly protects the rights of those who have been subjected to discrimination in violation of federal laws like Title VII of the 1964 Civil Rights Act, as amended, and Section 1981 of the Reconstruction Era Civil Rights Act; state laws like the New York State Human Rights Law and the California Fair Employment and Housing Act; and local laws like the New York City Human Rights Law and the D.C.
 Human Rights Law.
-We frequently represent employees who have suffered discrimination based on their race, age, disability, taking of protected leave for medical reasons or to care for a family member under the Family and Medical Leave Act, national origin, gender (including discrimination based on pregnancy and sexual harassment), family responsibilities, sexual orientation, and religion.
+We frequently represent employees who have suffered discrimination based on their race, age, disability, taking of protected leave for medical reasons, or to care for a family member under the Family and Medical Leave Act, national origin, gender (including discrimination based on pregnancy and sexual harassment), family responsibilities, sexual orientation, and religion.

 The Different Types of Employment Discrimination

 According to the U.S. Equal Employment Opportunity Commission, these are various types of discrimination that are prohibited by the law:

 - Age – According to the Age Discrimination in Employment Act (ADEA), discrimination is illegal for anyone over the age of 40.
 Although some states do have their own set of laws against discrimination of younger workers, it is not illegal for an employer to favor an older worker over a younger one.

 - Disability – This type of discrimination occurs after an employer treats a qualified employee with a disability unfairly because of that disability.

 - Equal Pay – The Equal Pay Act requires men and women to be given the same pay for equal work.